St. Mary's City, Maryland

-St. Mary's City (also known as Historic St. Mary's City) is a former colonial town that was founded in March 1634, as Maryland's first European settlement and capital.
+St. Mary's City (also known as Historic St. Mary's City) is a former colonial town that was founded in March 1634, as Maryland's first capital.
 It is now a state-run historic area, which includes a reconstruction of the original colonial settlement and a designated living history venue and museum complex.
 Half the area is occupied by the campus of St. Mary's College of Maryland.
 The entire area contains a community of about 933 permanent residents and some 1,400 students living in campus dorms and apartments.

 The city is an unincorporated community under Maryland state law and is located in southern St. Mary's County, which occupies the southernmost tip of the state on the western shore of Chesapeake Bay.
 The community is bordered by the St. Mary's River, a short, brackish-water tidal tributary of the Potomac River, near where it empties into the Chesapeake.

-St. Mary's City is the historic site of the founding of the Province of Maryland, where it served as the colonial capital from 1634 until 1695.
+St. Mary's City is the historic site of the founding of the Province of Maryland, where it served as the colonial capital from 1634 until 1694 — in 1695, Annapolis became the location of the legislature.
 The original settlement is the fourth oldest permanent English settlement in the United States.

 Notably, St. Mary's City is the earliest site of religious freedom being established in the United States, as it is the first North American colonial settlement established with a specific mandate of providing haven for people of both Catholic and Protestant Christian faiths.

 It is also an internationally recognized archaeological research area and training center for archaeologists, and is home to the Historical Archaeology Field School.
 There have been over 200 archeological digs in St. Mary's City over the last 30 years.
 Archaeological research continues in the city.